 The construction phase of the Kurnell site conversion has been successfully completed.
 The Kurnell Terminal commenced operation in October 2014.

 Demolition of the refinery is now well progressed.
 Demolition involves dismantling and removing from site the redundant refinery process units, tanks, pipelines and buildings, along with civil works such as waste concrete crushing and ground levelling.
-Pipelines from the refinery to the old Continental Carbon site and Tabbigai Gap will also be removed along with sections of pipeline from the Caltex wharf, rights of way and at Silver Beach.
+Pipelines from the refinery to the old Continental Carbon site and Tabbigai Gap are being removed, along with sections of pipeline from the Caltex wharf, rights of way and at Silver Beach.

-The demolition is progressing to schedule, and is around 52% complete overall.
+The demolition is progressing to schedule, and is 69% complete overall.
 The following table shows the timing and progress for the main demolition activities:

 ||Q3 2015 – Q3 2017||95%|